konfig-dev/konfig-demo-docs/demos/getting-started.md

-# Create your First Demo
+# Create your first demo

 In this tutorial we will create a demo portal from scratch and add a piece of interactivity.